 - A. Petitions to compromise the claims of minors or incompetent persons shall be made on the appropriate Judicial Council forms, in accordance with Rule 7.950, et seq., of the California Rules of Court.
-Such petitions must be filed with the court at least ten (10) court days prior to the hearing date.
-If the original petition is denied without prejudice and the petitioner wishes to renew the request, the petitioner must file an amended petition, with appropriate supporting papers and proposed orders, and obtain a new hearing date for consideration of the amended petition. - B. If a petition to withdraw from deposit is made: - 1.
+Such petitions will be calendared for hearing in accordance with Probate Code section 3505, and thus should be filed with no hearing date reserved beforehand.
+The calendar clerk will schedule the petition for hearing and will notify the moving party of the hearing date, time and department.
+If the moving party has not received this notification within five (5) court days, they may contact the Law and Motion clerk.
+If the original petition is denied without prejudice and the petitioner wishes to renew the request, the petitioner must file an amended petition, with appropriate supporting papers and proposed orders. - B. If a petition to withdraw from deposit is made: - 1.
 The certificate of deposit must have been completed and filed prior to filing of the petition for withdrawal. - 2.
-In the event the petition to withdraw funds is based upon the denial of a public agency providing public assistance to provide funds because of the existence of the account, a copy of the written notice from the agency concerned, so stating, shall be attached to the petition.

-- C. If an order for withdrawal of funds is made, within fifteen (15) days from the date of the order, a declaration of expenditures made with the funds shall be filed with the Clerk. - D. Attorney's fees, if awarded, shall be awarded in conformity with Rule 7.955 of the California Rules of Court.
+In the event the petition to withdraw funds is based upon the denial of a public agency providing public assistance to provide funds because of the existence of the account, a copy of the written notice from the agency concerned, so stating, shall be attached to the petition. - C. If an order for withdrawal of funds is made, within fifteen (15) days from the date of the order, a declaration of expenditures made with the funds shall be filed with the Clerk. - D. Attorney's fees, if awarded, shall be awarded in conformity with Rule 7.955 of the California Rules of Court.
 In computing fees, parents claiming reimbursement for medical and other expenses shall pay their proportionate share of the attorneys' fees, except in cases of hardship.
-(Effective July 1, 2007; Rule 2.8.4 renumbered effective January 1, 2006; adopted as Rule 11.4 effective July 1, 2002)
+(Effective July 1, 2022; Rule 2.8.4 renumbered effective January 1, 2006; adopted as Rule 11.4 effective July 1, 2002)